doantranthanh/GoRinnoSho/Answers to technical questions.md

 a button called Locate Restaurant next to the .
 That button will pickup the full address of the restaurant and copies to Search Location bar and return the location of the restaurant.

-Secondly, I will not use Web API in order to call a request to your public API.
+Secondly, I will not use Web API in order to call a request directly to your public API.
 I will implement microservice apps which will be used to make a request and return the result.
 Basically, there will be 2 console applications which use RabbitMq to communictate to your public API and my web application.
 For example, when user provides postcode and submit the form.
 A Http request will be made from front-end to web api project.
 My Web Api project will send a message to a console application which will send a http request to your public API.
 The returned result will be sent as a message back to the Web Api, the Web Api will listen to